 Ethnic Minorities Concerns

-Many dioceses in the Church of England have diocesan race equality policies.
-In June 2005 the St. Albans Diocesan Synod approved the adoption of our own Race Equality Policy – you can read this at the link below.
+In June 2005, St Albans Diocesan Synod approved the adoption of our Race Equality Policy – you can read this at the link below.

 Why race equality is important